Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: None
 Range: Short
-Targets: One other ally in your square, and an adjacent square
+Targets: One other ally in your Square, and an adjacent Square
 Cost: 3 MP
-Effect: You and the targeted ally move to the selected square.
+Effect: You and the targeted ally move to the selected Square.
 You and the targeted ally must be able to move normally to use this Ability.
 Description: Conveying an ally away from danger.
 This can be lending a shoulder to help them move, physically picking them up, activating a short range teleport, opening a small pair of connected portals, and other similar means of moving allies.

 #### Friendly Fire